San Diego Sole Custody Lawyers

 Sole custody does not necessarily mean that the non-custodial parent will not have the right to visit or spend parenting time with the child.
 The final arrangement and schedule will depend on the specific situation.

 Every family is as unique as its members.
-The legal team at The Law Office of Thomas M. Huguenor will take the time to get to know you and your family's best interests.
+The legal team at Huguenor Mattis, A.P.C. will take the time to get to know you and your family's best interests.
 We provide compassionate, dedicated representation with the sole purpose of helping you protect your child's best interests.
 Contact us today at (858) 458-9500 to get started.